-On a another exhibition "Ostalgia" in New York in 2011 (Fig. 3) were collected works of various European artists from the late eighties where present.
+Works of various European artists from the late eighties were collected on another exhibition "Ostalgia" in New York in 2011 (Fig. 3).
 These works showed a yearning for forms of collective life.
-Striking at the exhibition was the large number of Russian artists.
-This exhibition is a reflection given to the historical and cultural situation of the moment, a political self-identification of artists from the former Soviet Union, Sotsblok.
-They focus their art on a common historical experience of Utopia.
-(Kopenkina, 2011)
+The large number of Russian artists was striking at the exhibition.
+This exhibition is a reflection given by the historical and cultural situation of the moment, a political self-identification of artists from the former Soviet Union, Sotsblok.
+They focus their art on a common historical experience of Utopia (Kopenkina, 2011).